tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

 > allocation.
 If a register flows into an `else`-block, but not into the
 > corresponding `if`-block, the lifetime interval has a hole for the `if`-block.

+Lifetime holes come from [Quality and Speed in Linear-scan Register Allocation][quality-lsra] (PDF, 1998) by Traub, Holloway, and Smith.
+Figure 1, though not in SSA form, is a nice diagram for understanding how lifetime holes may occur.
+Unfortunately, the paper contains a rather sparse plaintext description of their algorithm that I did not understand how to apply to my concrete allocator.

+Thankfully, other papers continued this line of research in (at least) 2002, 2005, and 2010.
+We will piece snippets from those papers together to understand what's going on.

-Let's take a look at the sample IR snippet from Wimmer2010 to illustrate:
+Let's take a look at the sample IR snippet from Wimmer2010 to illustrate how lifetime holes form:

 ```
 16: label B1(R10, R11):